Iran hopes for "successful" nuclear talks with U.N

 "Every action will be implemented based on this framework, afterward," Soltanieh said when asked whether the IAEA could visit Parchin southeast of the capital Tehran.

-Western diplomats, who suspect Iran may be "sanitizing" Parchin ahead of any visit, have said Tehran still appears to be stonewalling over the U.N. body's most pressing demand to let its inspectors travel to the site.
+Western diplomats have said Tehran still appeared to be stonewalling over the body's most pressing demand to let its inspectors visit the site.

-The IAEA last November issued a report detailing alleged Iranian research and development activities that were relevant to manufacturing nuclear weapons, lending independent weight to Western suspicions based on intelligence findings.
+The IAEA last November issued a report detailing alleged Iranian research and development activities that were relevant to manufacturing nuclear weapons, lending independent weight to Western suspicions based on intelligence soundings.

 HIGHER-GRADE ENRICHMENT

-The IAEA wants Iran to address the questions raised in the report about possible military dimensions to Tehran's uranium enrichment program.
-Iran has dismissed Western allegations as fabricated and baseless.
+The IAEA wants Iran to address the questions raised in the report.
+Iran has dismissed Western allegations as fabricated.

-"The agency will continue to address the Iran nuclear issue through dialogue and in a constructive spirit, with a view to resolving all outstanding issues," IAEA Assistant Director General Rafael Grossi said in a speech on Monday.

-Iran has also restarted negotiations with six world powers over the broader dimensions of its enrichment program and the sides have agreed to meet again in Baghdad on May 23.
+Iran has also restarted negotiations with six world powers over the broader dimensions of its nuclear programme and the sides have agreed to meet again in Baghdad on May 23.

 Iranian Foreign Minister Ali Akbar Salehi said last week that he was optimistic that the talks with United States, Russia, China, Germany, France and Britain would make progress.

-Washington and its allies believe Tehran is working on developing nuclear bomb capability.
-Tehran insists its activities have only civilian energy purposes and has refused to stop refining uranium, despite tightening sanctions.
+Washington and its allies believe Tehran is working on developing nuclear bombs.
+Tehran insists its activities have only civilian energy purposes and has refused to stop enriching uranium, despite a slew of sanctions.

 "We (will) never stop enrichment activities in Iran," Soltanieh said, describing it as an inalienable right.